Geeksltd/Olive/docs/Entities/CSharpEnumType.md

 ### Implementation
 Let me demonstrate it with an example.

-As the use case, we want to implement an ordering scenario in which, each order needs a few steps.
+As a use case, we want to implement an ordering scenario in which, each order needs a few steps.
 Therefore, we create an enum in our application.
 ```c#
 public enum OrderStage
 {